astridx/meinblog/content/posts/cassiopeia/12cassiopeia-banner.en.md

   - Cassiopeia
 ---

 You don't have a logo and there is no text that fits instead of the logo on your website.
 Instead, you want to display a banner at the top of your Joomla website.
 Your menu should appear under this banner.
 The logo or the alternative text should not be visible at all.
-You would prefer your website to look exactly as you created it using Joomla 3 and Protostar.
+You would prefer your website to look exactly as you created it using Joomla 3 and Protostar.<!-- \index{banner} --><!-- \index{navigation} -->

 This is how it should look: